elu2/E2FSim/README.md

 # E2F Simulation

 ## About
-Simulation and analysis of the E2F network described and mathematically defined in 2008 paper.
+Simulation and analysis of the E2F network described and mathematically defined in the below 2008 paper.
 Of primary focus are the initial conditions where E2F is turned on ($EE_{On}$), and turned off ($EE_{Off}$).
 Initial steps include generating random parameter sets that meet 4 criteria:
 1. (Weak) Switch-like behavior: $\Delta EE_{Off} = max(EE_{Off}) -min(EE_{Off}) > 0.1$
 2. Bistability: Bistable region is > 0.2
 3. Resettability: $\lim\limits_{[S] \to 0}\Delta EE =0$ for $\Delta EE=|EE_{Off} - EE_{On}|$